 If your order doesn't meet criteria

-Your order may be cancelled due to a decision made by the exchange itself (i.e the NASDAQ or NYSE) if their rules determine a limit, stop-loss or stop-buy order has been placed by mistake.
+Your order may be cancelled due to a decision made by the exchange itself (i.e. the NASDAQ, NYSE, NZX etc) if their rules determine a limit, stop-loss or stop-buy order has been placed by mistake.

 If your order exceeds our limits

 There are some restrictions on the orders that you place through Hatch.
-If you place a buy order for more than 20,000 shares or a sell order for more than 50,000 shares, the order will be cancelled.
+Our broker DriveWealth has internal monitors that flag large orders to reduce the risk imposed by accidental or corrupt trading.
+Because of this, if you place a buy order for more than 20,000 shares or a sell order for more than 50,000 shares, the order will be cancelled.
 In addition, a single buy or sell order will be cancelled if it exceeds US$1.5 million.

 How to avoid your order being cancelled or rejected